 The next morning I listed the odds against going through with this.
 Magellan thoughtfully countered with his rationale.

 “Basically, I’m going to be strategic about this.
 I’ll find a window in the weather.
 Instead of the Coquihalla, I’ll drive the Fraser Canyon and the Yellowhead so there’ll be less elevation to contend with.
 Ginger deserves it.
 Besides, she’s taken mom on as a patient.”

 Before long, he and Ginger were conversing regularly on the details.
 Magellan determined there was a good-weather window between February 27 and March 2.
 Ginger booked movers in Saskatoon to come unload the truck on Saturday, March 3.

-Things became more complicated when the guys who’d moved Ginger’s furniture to the Seattle warehouse told her U-Haul’s biggest rental truck wouldn’t accommodate her stuff.
+Things became more complicated when the guys who’d moved Ginger’s furniture to the Seattle warehouse told her that U-Haul’s biggest rental truck wouldn’t accommodate her stuff.
 A trailer to be towed behind the truck was added to the rental.
-“Don’t you need a commercial license to drive this size of a rig?”
+“Don’t you need a commercial license to drive a rig this size?”
 I asked.
 “No, but it’s the largest truck you can rent without one,” Magellan confessed.
 More fodder for my worries, which of course I kept hidden from Ginger who was busy sorting out all the US/Canadian customs’ requirements, working crazy hours at the clinic, experiencing one of Saskatoon’s worst prairie winters and adjusting to a new life in a quite-empty home with Terry and his daughter Alida.

 Too late now.